IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 	- From Gyrfalcon (day before riot): I'll warn you again to keep your hired muscle off of the columns; and for that matter, they shouldn't be on civilian-use docks either.
 I will be at the picket line starting tomorrow morning.
 Don't think of trying anything.
 	- To Macaw (few days ago): I'd like for us to meet on board Conviviant, this next Sixthday.
 We need to do some real damage control around this damn strike, and I remind you of your other obligations as well.
 Do the bare minimum and bring your next installment when we meet.
 	- From Owl (month ago): I would appreciate you (and other traders) limiting the number of Felichian missionaries you charter to the Isle.
 I understand your flagship has a company of 250 sailors that require a stone's worth of libations per day, but work that takes them inland can be as easily handled by those automata you've purchased.
 I would hope you could order these changes by ruler's desire.
-		- _the flagship needs far more than 250 sailors. what is a stone of libations?
+		- _coded message to get black diamonds via kingswill. the flagship needs far more than 250 sailors. what is a stone of libations?
 Ruler's Desire?_
 	- To Kingfisher (half a yr ago): I have word that your shipment should come in by sixthday.
 The boxes are marked with Luca Industries but I'll send an attendant to deliver them to you.
 It's been a pleasure doing business.
-**Reed**: firbolg.
+**Titus**: firbolg.
 Leader of saltwood growers at La Varza, under Gandras
 - stats: Druid
+- Appearance: ponytail, arm wraps.
+Hardcore, testosterone, titus hardie (hard consonants, cursing)
 - partnered with Gyrfalcon
 - Leading strike against Gandras, need to have blockaded the grove to prevent scabs
 - Thinks Delaney is a cop, sellout, scab
 - Ring of mind shielding got stolen
 **Delaney**: human.
 Leader of saltwood growers at La Norza, under Gandras
 - intense rivalry with Reed, stoked by Gandras **Josef**: human.
-Old seagrass farmer who cares for Gyrfalcon's homestead when they're absent
+Old, rly french
 - stats: Commoner
+- Old seagrass farmer who cares for Gyrfalcon's homestead when they're absent
 - Orin told him they're often busy upshaft, not physically well **Sabra Do**l: Gandras' Dol's daughter.
 16 yrs.
 - stats: Commoner
-- voice: naradriel, slight lisp.
+- Appearance: head kerchief, nice skirt.
+Daddy's girl, naradriel, slight lisp.
 - unaware of father's corruption, vaguely aware of family's money problems
 - friends with Qrystin Eledeia - has lent books to her (on magic, cycles of life and death) **Myla Stonecutter**: female dwarf, 30s.
 Shopkeep of the Featherweight.
 - stats: STR 2, DEX 0, CON 1, INT 3, WIS 2, CHA 0
+- Appearance: wispy beard, long hair with beads. chill stoner with underlying intensity/acuity.
 - Kingfisher's protege.
 Knows Kingfisher's identity.
 Kingfisher is helping her with the exam.
 - Similar politics as Kingfisher but can be more vocally anti Kevara.
 - Helping Eledeia by: